 The WS Symphony in-school ensemble performances are a precursor to a full orchestra concert at Reynolds Auditorium.
 The in-school ensembles are made up of four different performance groups, woodwinds, strings, brass and percussion who all travel to the local elementary schools in the fall.
 In the spring, the groups come together to form a full orchestra in a performance where the students can now experience how they work together.
 Through these experiences, 4th and 5th grade students get to learn about and experience the different instrument families of the orchestra in hopes that they will consider signing up for their middle school music classes.

-For the Spring Full Orchestra Performances (February 17 and 18, 2015) volunteers are needed to act as school liaisons.
+For the Spring Full Orchestra Performances, volunteers are needed to act as school liaisons.
 One school liaison is assigned to each student group in attendance.
 This person greets the assigned group upon arrival, escorts them to their seats, and assists the group in exiting the hall and boarding their bus in an orderly fashion.

 Instrument Petting Zoo: